 As you travel the world, patterns start to evolve.
 Impressions repeat.
 Are duplicated.
 Generalized.
 And somehow the great mountains, canyons, and lakes, eventually become common experiences.
 But same places are different.
 So different they reminiscent few or no other places on earth.
 These unearthy environments constitute the most unique places you can visit and will mentally send you off to another planet.

 1 Salar de Uyuni, Bolivia.
 After rain, the Uyuni salt flats transforms to the largest mirror in the world.
-But it’s the dry parts of the desert that will give you the feeling of being on a different planet.
+But it’s the dry parts of the Bolivia desert that will give you the feeling of being on a different planet.
 Take a walk on the white shining salt flats, surrounded by a 360 degrees horizon, and get a surrealistic experience found at few other places.
-Read a full in-depth article about Salar de Uyuni here.

 2 Atacama Desert, Chile.
 The martian landscapes of the Atacama Desert is the closest you will ever get to Mars.
 Used by NASA for future space mission training, the red soil of Valle de la Marte mirror the landscapes of the red planet.
 Not surprisingly, the area is one of the driest on earth with some parts not having rain for over 400 years.

 4 Waiotapu, New Zealand.
 A boiling hell-broth of green, yellow, and orange, surrounded by hot springs, geysers, and bubbling mud pools.
 The geothermal area of Rotorua might be a bit touristy, but it’s a different experience for sure.
-Meaning “sacred water” in old Maori language, the colourful lakes are as mythical as they are fascinating.
-Read a full in-depth article about New Zealand here.
+Meaning “sacred water” in old Maori language, the colourful lakes of New Zealand are as mythical as they are fascinating.